intertect/intertect/src/content/lesson_4/part_2.md

 times.
 As we add data dependencies, however, our execution speed slows way down since we have to wait for results to become available.
-Looking back at the previous example, we would have to wait until the first instruction completes the Writeback stage before the second instruction can enter the Execute stage; That's two cycles of stalling that have to happen\!
+Looking back at the previous example, we would have to wait until the first instruction completes the WB stage before the second instruction can enter the EX stage.
+That's two cycles of stalling that have to happen!

 That's where forwarding comes into play.
 Forwarding is an optimization performed by the processor that cuts down the number of stalled cycles.
-In the previous case, the processor would take the result of the first instruction's execute stage and forward it right back into the execute stage for the next instruction.
+In the previous case, the processor would take the result of the first instruction's EX stage and forward it right back into the execute stage for the next instruction.
 In this way, the processor has completely eliminated the two cycles of stalls.